capsule-corp-ternoa/ternoa-js/README.md

 ## Quick Start

+An API instance must be initialize using the _initializeApi_ function in **ternoa-js/blockchain** before calling some SDK functions.
 The default chain endpoint is: `DEFAULT_CHAIN_ENDPOINT = "wss://alphanet.ternoa.com"`.
-It can be modified by passing a new endpoint as a parameter to the _initializeApi_ function in **ternoa-js/blockchain**.
+It can be modified by passing a new endpoint as a parameter to the _initializeApi_ function.

-It's not strictly necessary to initialize the internal SDK API but it's good practice to do it as soon as possible.
-Otherwise, the API will be forcefully initialized in the first SDK call.

 Functions are organized by theme.
 In the example below, the import of _generateSeed_ and _getKeyringFromSeed_ from the subpath **ternoa-js/account** allows us to generate a new account and display its address.